 Unfortunately we are just not moving that dial with sufficient speed.
 In 2021 we had the ‘Code Red for Humanity’ report from the IPCC.
 Now we have their latest report (and main points follow-up) with a dire final warning to act now or it will be too late to avert a climate disaster.

 "There is a rapidly closing window of opportunity to secure a liveable and sustainable future for all," the report states.
 Clearly “clean energy and technology can be exploited to avoid the climate disaster”.

 The use of fossil fuels account for three-quarters of greenhouse gas emissions so we need to transition to alternative, cleaner forms of energy asap.
 Fortunately we already have the solutions - renewable clean energy such as wind, solar, hydro and tidal stream is cheaper than fossil fuels and can be rolled out at scale globally so the only question to be answered is what is standing in the way?

 The ETF fund holdings include :

-Enphase (5.8%) a global energy technology company and the worlds leading supplier of solar microinverters. these connect solar generation, storage and management on one intelligent platform.
+Enphase (7.7%) a global energy technology company and the world’s leading supplier of solar microinverters. these connect solar generation, storage and management on one intelligent platform.

-I have taken a punt on a few individual companies such as Orsted, Ceres Power and Vestas Wind, Enphase and Plug Power for example but a diversified approach with the likes of this ETF probably makes more sense so I am very happy to continue holding these shares which currently make up around 10% of my green portfolio.
+I have taken a punt on several individual companies held in this fund in recent years - Orsted, Plug Power, Vestas Wind, Enphase etc. - but most are now sold and I think a diversified approach for exposure to this sector with the likes of this ETF probably makes more sense so I am very happy to continue holding these shares which currently make up a significant percentage of my green portfolio.

 As ever, this article is merely a record of my personal investment decisions and should not be regarded as an endorsement or recommendation - always DYOR!